 The Qualified Home Office: For most taxpayers, the home office deduction is relatively small.
 The primary benefit of the home office is not so much the deduction for having one but what else it makes deductible – more of your auto use.
 Our auto and home office course covers this interaction extensively.
-It also comprises a significant portion of our Realtor: Comprehensive Tax Cut Course.
+It also comprises a significant portion of our Real Estate Agent: Comprehensive Tax Cut Library.
 To take the home office deduction on your tax return, the area used for business must meet the IRS definition of a qualified home office.

 IRS Definition of a Qualified Home Office: Several criteria must be met to have a home office that is deductible according to IRS rules.
 The area must be regularly used for your business, exclusively for your business, and be your principal place of business.
 Here’s a brief overview of each requirement.

 The silver lining, however, is that if only part of a room is used regularly and exclusively for business, that area can qualify as a deductible home office.
-Making sure this area passes the exclusive use test is covered extensively in Auto and Home Office Deduction for Realtors.
+Making sure this area passes the exclusive use test is covered extensively in Auto and Home Office Deduction for Real Estate Agents.

-Most realtors do not have an area in their home that is used regularly and exclusively to meet with clients.
+Most real estate agents do not have an area in their home that is used regularly and exclusively to meet with clients.
 Even less have a separate structure that is devoted entirely to business.
-Most realtors, however, will meet the administrative duties requirement if they have no other location to perform these responsibilities.
+Most real estate agents, however, will meet the administrative duties requirement if they have no other location to perform these responsibilities.
 Administrative duties include a wide variety of activities such as scheduling appointments, conducting research, and keeping records.
 If the home office is used for this purpose, it will qualify as a principal place of business.

 Deduction Methods: If you have a qualifying home office there are two methods you can use to deduct its cost: The Simplified Method and the Actual Cost Method.

 Simplified Method: The simplified home office deduction method was created in 2013 as an alternative to the complicated and error-prone actual cost method (discussed below).
 The calculation is simple: $5.00 per square feet for up to 300 square feet of office space.
-There are, however, several drawbacks to the simplified method, disadvantages we cover extensively in our course, Auto and Home Office Deduction.
+There are, however, several drawbacks to the simplified method, disadvantages we cover extensively in our course.

 Actual Cost Method: The actual cost method is calculated on Form 8829, Expenses for Business Use of Home.
 It is much more time-consuming and complicated than the simplified method.
 This complexity results in so many errors that self-prepared Forms 8829 are virtually guaranteed to generate tax, penalties, and interest when targeted by IRS auditors.